- Asked by: Ms Wendy Alexander, MSP for Paisley North, Scottish Labour

 Current Status:

-To ask the Scottish Executive what action has been taken to reduce the gap in unemployment rates between the worst areas in the Renfrewshire Council area and the average rate of unemployment for Scotland as a whole and what the reduction in this gap has been in each year since 1996.
+To ask the Scottish Executive what the percentage change has been in recorded crime levels in disadvantaged areas in the Renfrewshire Council area in each year since 1996.

 Answer